kuzzleio/documentation-old/src/api-documentation/notifications/index.md

 * A real-time message is sent
 * A document is about to be created (the creation is not guaranteed)
 * A document has been successfully created
-* A document has been updated and entered your subscription scope
+* A document has been updated and entered or left the subscription scope
-* A document has been updated and left your subscription scope
+* A document has been replaced and entered or left the subscription scope
 * A document is about to be deleted (the deletion is not guaranteed)
 * A document has been deleted